wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 = What happens to the videos when I cancel my account? =

 The videos will be marked for deletion which runs every 48 hours.
 We leave a two day window in case you decide to reactivate your account.

+= What is the Customer email blacklist? =

+Using the power of crowd-sourcing where everyone contributes and everyone benefits online merchants can now search a dedicated database of email addresses.
+The database is always growing as merchants add bad customers to the database list.